divyeshvala/SafeBuy/README.md

 3. For login/signup.
 Use your email and you can use any password for signUp.
 4. If you want to login as a merchant.
 Then use this credentials for dummy merchant.
    * appefizz22@gmail.com - interns@visa
-5. Our python server has not been hosted online.
-It's running on the local computer.
-So you
+5. To Run the server just run the RequestHandler.py file.